As the environment becomes an ever-important subject, so does the sustainability of its creatures—including bees.

 - Keeping the comb organic.

-Chemicals and gasses were introduced to help limit disease and infection.
+Modern agriculture has introduced chemicals that help limit disease and infection.
 However, they stir up additional issues and pollution.
 Sustainable beekeeping allows the bees to work as nature intended, without the additives.

 - Giving the bees more control.